 We work with teachers to help them plan and deliver more effective and inclusive lessons.
 Over the last seven years, we have worked with hundreds of teachers as part of our English phonics project.

 As well as struggling for money, children from low income families often lack educational support at home.
 In most cases they will have parents who have not themselves finished school.

 The Kindu Klub provides children with after-school lessons, a nutritious meal and a safe environment to play and socialise, thus giving them the secure structure for learning that they need.

 Many schools in rural areas suffer from a lack of facilities.
 Communities pull together to fund classrooms but further learning facilities such as libraries are too often unaffordable.

-Our four donkey libraries bring books to children in rural areas who don’t have access to school or other libraries so they can enjoy reading for pleasure and access study books.
+Our three donkey libraries bring books to children in rural areas who don’t have access to school or other libraries so they can enjoy reading for pleasure and access study books.

 As well as providing long-term education, it’s vital to support children’s development by giving them a safe space to play and enjoy their childhood.

 We have established boys and girls football teams, which participate in regional tournaments and build confidence through teamwork.